Jump to: Guan Chua - Diplôme de Cuisine, 2013 | Alexei Zimin | Kong Suetrong | Sarah Thompson | Grace Lee

 My passion is writing and I was fortunate to be able to meld my food skills with my musings by writing about my Le Cordon Bleu experience for the Globe and Mail’s Life section.
 This led to my bi-weekly column for The Globe and Mail called The Spread (launched in 2007) where I write about the artisanal cheese scene.
 I no longer work in the kitchen but I am writing and hosting a web cooking series for The Globe and Mail called Chef Basics.
 We’ve created over 80 videos since 2010.

-I currently freelance write, blog and create recipes for clients such as Dairy Farmers of Canada, the international ad agency Sid Lee and the LCBO Food and Drink magazine.
+I currently freelance write, blog (cheese and toast) and create recipes for clients such as Dairy Farmers of Canada, the international ad agency Sid Lee and the LCBO Food and Drink magazine.

 I’m looking forward to dipping my toe into teaching by hosting a series of seminars on cheese appreciation through Provincial Fine Foods in Toronto.